National & Regional Plumber Hourly Rates

 - You want to compare quotes from multiple plumbers easily

-For predictable, standard services like a drain unclog or fixture installation, flat rates typically range from $100 to $400 — which may be less than a multi-hour hourly billing job.
-For emergency plumber situations, flat-rate pricing gives you peace of mind when stress is already high.
+For predictable, standard services like a drain unclog or fixture installation, flat rates typically range from $100 to $400, which may be less than a multi-hour hourly billing job.
+For a deeper comparison, see our breakdown of flat rate vs hourly plumbing pricing.

 Service Call Fees, Trip Charges & Emergency Premiums